Treating Oral Ulcers in Dogs

 Causes of Mouth Ulcers in Dogs

-Plaque and tartar buildup that eventually results in periodontal disease may be the cause of mouth ulcers.
-The soft tissues inside the mouth can rest on these diseased areas, causing painful raw lesions.
+Plaque and tartar buildup on teeth may also be a cause of mouth ulcers.
+The soft tissues inside the mouth can rest on teeth covered with plaque and tartar, causing painful ulceration.
+These contact ulcers are often referred to as ‘kissing lesions’.

 Ulcers may form in your dog’s mouth as a result of oral tumors on the gums, lips, tongue, or lymph nodes.
 Your veterinary dentist might need to perform a biopsy on any tumors to determine whether they are cancerous or benign.